bsaunder/camel/README.md

 ## Platforms
 Examples for the following platforms are provided

-  - Standalone JVM
-  - JBoss Fuse 6.1
+- JBoss Fuse 6.1.x
 - JBoss EAP 6.x with Camel 2.12

-Most examples will be straight Camel examples that can run in a JVM.
-When neccessary examples will be duplicated across platforms to demonstrate the changes required for that particular platform.
+Most examples will be straight Fuse examples that can also be run in a JVM.
+When necessary examples will be duplicated across platforms to demonstrate the changes required for that particular platform.

 ## Development Environment
-The following tools are besing used for development of the examples.
+The following tools are being used for development of the examples.

 1. Maven 3
 2. Git